ibowditch/userdocs/_sources/kiosk.md.txt

 Update Event Form (click to enlarge)
 :::

-Notes:
+**Notes:**

 * Members can be added without start or end times, as a placeholder, if you know in advance who is expected to attend.
   This is useful for planning events when you know who will be coming.
 These members will still have to sign in when they arrive.
 Other members can still sign-in to this event, even they are not on the preset list.

-* Details such as "Chainsaw TFT operator" can be added for each member to reflect roles allocated by the Crew Leader.
+* Details such as "K1B driver" can be added for each member to reflect roles allocated by the Crew Leader.

 * Member qualifications can be reviewed using the TCard option (top right)